-From Sunday, April 21st 2013, any person who withdraws from a match and leaves a partner without a game, having failed to contact them, will be suspended immediately for the next fixture.
+Any person who withdraws from a match and leaves a partner without a game, having failed to contact them, will be suspended immediately for the next fixture.
 A second offence will lead to a two week suspension on top of the one already received.

 Any player who misses 4 games and fails to contact partners will be regarded as guilty of gross misconduct and will cease to be a member of the Chase Golf Club.

 The Committee have taken this action reluctantly but felt they had no choice given that no improvement has taken place.
 There will be occasions where emergencies arise but there is no excuse for failing to contact anyone.

 The Chase Golf Club has purchased a new lockable box for RETURNED SCORECARDS.
 The new box is fixed to the wall by the Club Champion board.
 The old wooden box will still contain the empty envelopes and the Decisions on the Rules of Golf.The new box will prevent any member from retrieving his scorecard after it has been returned so please ensure you do not forget to comply with all our Competition Rules to avoid disqualifications.

 All members are reminded that all scores should be returned by 10pm on the day of play. ie: Play SATURDAY cards to be returned by 10pm SATURDAY, Play SUNDAY cards to be returned by 10pm SUNDAY, Play WEDNESDAY cards to be returned by 10pm WEDNESDAY